Jebzel/Porfolio/README.md

 * __transferBank:__ An app made in Java with websphere using beans (mandatory uses) in order to make bank account transfers in the same bank.

+* __WeightWatcher:__ An app made in Symfony app for watching the user's weight.
+When the user sign in he types his current condition and his goal, the system follows his weight and activities throughout a period of time until the user reaches his goal.

 * __App mockup design:__ Some mockups for mobile apps <a href="http://goo.gl/JBfulR" target="_blank">here</a>.